Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 where we remark that $B\Spin\to BO$ is the $K(\ZZ/2,0)\times K(\ZZ/2,1)$ bundle trivializing $(w_1,w_2):BO\to K(\ZZ/2,1)\times K(\ZZ/2,2)$ (if we were content working without gradings and over characteristic $2$, such data could be omitted).
 Associated to any such pair $L_1,L_2\subseteq X$ is a \emph{Lagrangian Floer complex}

 which is, as a $\ZZ$-module, isomorphic to the free abelian group generated by the finite set $L_1 \cap L_2$.
 More intrinsically, \eqref{lagnfloercomplex} is the direct sum of the orientation lines $\oo_{L_1,L_2,p}$ associated to each intersection point $p \in L_1 \cap L_2$ (an \emph{orientation line} is a $\ZZ/2$-graded free $\ZZ$-module of rank one; the $\ZZ/2$-grading is relevant for the Koszul rule of signs and, equivalently, for the super tensor product).
 The orientation line $\oo_{L_1,L_2,p}$ is extracted from index theory in the usual way, which we summarize as follows.
 Consider the linearized $\bar\partial$-operator at the constant map $u:(-\infty,0]\times[0,1]\to X$ sending everything to $p$ and subject to Lagrangian boundary conditions $u(t,0)\in L_1$ and $u(t,1)\in L_2$.
-We extend this operator to the unit disk by choosing a path in the Lagrangian Grassmannian of $T_pX$ from $TL_1$ to $TL_2$ compatible with the given lifts \eqref{spinlifts} (see Figure \ref{orientationlineslagr}).
+We extend this Cauchy--Riemann operator with totally real boundary conditions to such an operator on the unit disk with a single negative boundary puncture (see Figure \ref{orientationlineslagr}).
+The boundary conditions are extended by choosing a path in the Lagrangian Grassmannian of $T_pX$ from $TL_1$ to $TL_2$ compatible with the given lifts \eqref{spinlifts} (note that there are multiple such paths differing by an even multiple of the Maslov class, however the resulting orientation lines are canonically isomorphic, so we systematically elide this point).
 Then $\oo_{L_1,L_2,x}:=\oo_D^\vee$ is defined as the dual of the Fredholm orientation line $\oo_D:=\oo_{\ker D}\otimes\oo_{\coker D}^\vee$ of this Cauchy--Riemann operator $D$ (the orientation line $\oo_V$ of a finite-dimensional vector space $V$ is the $\ZZ$-module generated by the two orientations on $V$ modulo the relation that their sum vanishes, placed in cohomological degree $-\dim V$; more succinctly, we could equivalently define $\oo_V:=H_\bullet(V,V\setminus 0)$).
 The grading of $\oo_{L_1,L_2,x}$ is determined by the usual Maslov index considerations (see \cite{seidelbook}).
 For further background on the theory of gradings and orientations in Floer theory, we refer the reader to Seidel \cite[\S 11]{seidelbook} \cite{seidelgraded} and Abouzaid \cite[\S 1.4]{abouzaidviterbo} (let us also point out that we could just as well use $\ZZ/2N$-gradings in our setup).

 We now discuss the construction of the $\ainf$ operations $\mu^k$ on the Lagrangian Floer complexes \eqref{lagnfloercomplex}, of which the differential is the special case $k=1$.

 For $k\geq 2$, let $\Rbar_{k,1}$ denote the Deligne--Mumford moduli space of stable disks with $k+1$ marked points on the boundary labelled $x_1,\ldots,x_k,y$ in counterclockwise order, which inherits the structure of a smooth manifold with corners from its embedding into $\Mbar_{0,k+1}$.
 For $k=1$, define $\Rbar_{k,1}$ as the stack $\pt/\RR$.
 For $k\geq 1$, denote by $\Sbar_{k,1}\to\Rbar_{k,1}$ the universal curve (note that $\Sbar_{1,1}=[0,1]$).